 Coronavirus (COVID-19) Update

-We continue to follow diligent infection control protocols in each of our communities per CDC and CDPH guidelines.
+We continue to follow CDC and CDPH guidelines for infection control in each of our communities.

 Protect yourself at home and in the community:

 - Practice social distancing (6 feet or more distance from others) when possible.
-Stay away from anyone coughing or sneezing – particularly, if you do not know the person.
+Stay away from anyone who is coughing or sneezing – particularly, if you do not know the person.

 - If you are sick: Stay home and self-isolate if you have flu symptoms or a fever.

 - If you are sick, call the physician, clinic or hospital before you visit them.
 Do not go to a clinic or hospital with symptoms without calling first – they will instruct you on the proper procedures.

 - We encourage all those who are eligible to get the COVID-19 vaccine.
 Click here to register for your vaccination.
 Continue to wear a face mask/face covering when in public to protect yourself and others.